mehmetfatiherdem/Particle-System-Simulator/README.md

 1. Clone the repository:
     ```bash
     git clone git@github.com:mehmetfatiherdem/Particle-System-Simulator.git
-    cd 3DParticleSystemSimulator
     ```
-2. Ensure you have the necessary dependencies installed (GLFW, GLEW, GLM).
-3. Build the project using your preferred C++ compiler.
+2. Build the project using Visual Studio (it might not work with other compilers).

 ## Technologies Used
 - **C++**: Core programming language.